 Beyond pollinator support, the inclusion of habitat features for a broader range of wildlife will enhance biodiversity and encourage natural ecological interactions promoted by native species.
 By strategically placing features such as rock piles, logs, and birdhouses, the project will create shelters for small mammals, reptiles, and bird species.
 These microhabitats offer shelter from predators, nesting sites, and temperature regulation, which are particularly valuable in an area as ecologically diverse as the Bridger Mountains.
 The habitat elements will be carefully placed to ensure they blend seamlessly with the surrounding landscape, maintaining the aesthetic integrity of the trail area while providing essential resources for wildlife.
 For example, rock piles can serve as basking spots for reptiles and hiding spots for small mammals, while logs provide habitat for decomposers, fostering nutrient cycling within the soil.
 Birdhouses, when positioned away from heavy foot traffic, can encourage nesting for species that thrive in the area, such as chickadees and wrens.

-Additionally, establishing buffer zones around sensitive areas, including erosion-prone slopes and riparian zones, will protect this ecosystems from disturbance.
+Additionally, establishing buffer zones around sensitive areas, including erosion-prone slopes and riparian zones, will protect this ecosystem from disturbance.
 Buffer zones act as transitional spaces between high-traffic or impacted areas and delicate habitats, reducing the flow of water, sediment, and pollutants into vulnerable regions.
 In these designated zones, more intensive revegetation efforts will focus on establishing deep-rooted native plants that can stabilize the soil and prevent erosion.
 For example, species such as blue bunch wheatgrass and slender wheatgrass, which have extensive root systems, can be used in buffer zones to fortify soil stability and reduce runoff during rainfall events.
 In riparian areas, sedges and rushes are well-suited to withstand intermittent flooding and play a critical role in water filtration.
 These plants not only prevent soil loss but also improve water quality by capturing sediment and absorbing pollutants before they can enter waterways.

 Suggested Native Plant Species: